btrask/stronglink/README.md

 Content addresses are unique in that they are _statically_ assigned by a _decentralized_ authority (the hash algorithm, which anyone can run).
 "Static" means the content for a given hash can never change once the algorithm is created.
 "Decentralized" means the same file will always be assigned the same hash, even by two people (or computers) without talking to each other.
 This is different from URLs, which are dynamically assigned by a centralized web server (although you can have many servers), and also different from ISBNs which are assigned dynamically by a central authority but then never changed.

-With StrongLink, you resolve hash links using your own repository, which you can run locally (or wherever you want: mobile, desktop or server).
+With StrongLink, you resolve hash links using your own repository, which you can run locally (or wherever you want: desktop, server, or eventually mobile).

 StrongLink is currently in alpha.
 Features are missing and some things may be broken.
 Check the [open issues](https://github.com/btrask/stronglink/issues), where most of the major problems are documented.